 5— Offer Clear and Descriptive Deliverables

-When emailing a proposal, be clear in what you are offering in exchange for a product or service.
-To make it stand out say “I can offer the following deliverables for this collaboration.”
+When emailing a proposal, be clear about what you are offering in exchange for a product or service.
+To make it stand out, say “I can offer the following deliverables for this collaboration.”

 - “A video integration in my travel series on my Youtube channel.”